UUDigitalHumanitieslab/GrETEL-upload/README.md

 * [php-ldap](https://packages.debian.org/sid/php-ldap): Authentication via LDAP.
 * [php-sqlite3](https://packages.debian.org/sid/php-sqlite3): SQLite3 module for PHP, allows tests with in-memory database.

+GrETEL-upload also requires the following external programs to be installed:

+* [Alpino](http://www.let.rug.nl/vannoord/alp/Alpino/).
+Download and then unpack (preferably) into `/opt/Alpino/`.
+You can change the installation directory in the `application/database_default.php`.
+* [CHAMD](https://github.com/JanOdijk/chamd).
+Download and then unpack (preferably) into `/opt/chamd/`.
+You can change the installation directory in the `application/database_default.php`.

 ### Configuration

 You will have to provide configuration details in two files: